saltstack/salt/doc/topics/development/labels.rst

 ``Tests Passed``
     The pull request has passed all tests even though some test results are negative.
 Sometimes the automated testing infrastructure will encounter internal errors unrelated to the code change in the pull request that cause test runs to fail.
-These errors can be caused by cloud provider and network issues and also Jenkins issues like erroneously accumulating workspace artifacts, resource exhaustion, and bugs that arise from long running Jenkins processes.
+These errors can be caused by cloud host and network issues and also Jenkins issues like erroneously accumulating workspace artifacts, resource exhaustion, and bugs that arise from long running Jenkins processes.

 Other